hablullah/data-quran/ayah-translation/en-rwwad-quranenc.md

 # 2477

-Were it not for a prior decree from your Lord [O Prophet] and a time already set, they would have already been punishment.
+Were it not for a prior decree from your Lord [O Prophet] and a time already set, they would have already been punished.

 # 2478